-The thing is, while you may have the clarity on your business goals, you may not be clear on what digital marketing channels to use to reach your objectives.
+The thing is, while you may have clarity on your business goals, you may not be clear on what digital marketing channels to use to reach your objectives.

 However, regardless of what stage your business is in, there is one channel that is proven to work if you focus on it.

 It was there when MySpace lost its popularity, and it is here even after Facebook became the biggest social network.
 In short, it is here to stay.

-It is one of the most budget-friendly ways to send out a message to your customers and get a high return on investment.
+It is one of the most budget-friendly ways to send out a message to your customers and get a high email marketing ROI.

 Here are a few more eye-opening stats to show you why your business needs to take email seriously: